About Our Worship Services

 How long do the worship services last?

-The Sunday worship services are held at 10:00 AM in person in the sanctuary and on Zoom.
+The Sunday worship services are held at 9:30 and 11:00 AM in person.
+Worship at 11:00 is also on Zoom.
 Contact the church office for the link.

 What do people wear?
 Do I have to dress up?